redewiedergabe/corpus/resources/docs/additional_data.md

 | 1910   | 22      | 13,339 |
 | total  | 256     | 149,133|

+Further description of the single annotated samples can be found HERE.

 # 2 fully annotated texts

 This corpus contains fully annotated texts, annotated by only one annotator.
 Annotation types and metadata are similar to the main corpus.